SaveTo Wishlist for WooCommerce

 3. Customization

-4. How to Style the Wishlist Page
+4. Wishlist Page

-How to Style the Wishlist Page
+How to style the wishlist page

 Your wishlist page is often the last stop for a customer before they decide to buy.
 If that page looks like a generic plugin that clashes with your carefully chosen brand colors and fonts, it can create a “disconnect” that hurts trust.